OpsMx/standard-isd-gitops/Upgrade.md

     `kubectl -n opsmx-isd get po`

-     Once all pods show "Running" or "Completed" status, wait for a couple of minutes amd access the ingress
+     Once all pods show "Running" or "Completed" status, wait for a couple of minutes and access the ingress

      `kubectl -n opsmx-isd get ing`

-7. Login to ISD UI and check all the screens of ISD if data is reflecting properly or not.
+7. Login to the the ISD URL and confirm that the upgrade is completed by checking the version at the top-right corner or lower right corner.

+8. Go to all the screens in ISD UI and verify everything works fine or not.